 Hanalei Dolphin Restaurant, Fish Market & Sushi Lounge

-Since the early 1970’s The Dolphin Restaurant has welcomed visitor and local alike to its pristine Hanalei riverside location.
+Since the early 1970’s The Dolphin Restaurant has welcomed visitors and locals alike to its pristine Hanalei riverside location.
 Known for the freshest cuts in seafood, second-to-none service and ambiance, one can enjoy a peaceful riverside lunch on umbrella shaded tables, outstanding dinner fare in a tropical, romantic setting or just hang out in the stylish world class sushi lounge.

 5-5016 Kuhio Hwy, Hanalei, HI 96714